jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 6. **Validation Context**: Include context in validation errors to help identify the source and nature of the problem.

 7. **Progressive Validation**: Consider implementing progressive validation where critical errors fail fast but non-critical issues are logged and processing continues.

+8. **Sensitive Data Handling**: Use specialized types like Pydantic's `SecretStr` for sensitive data to prevent accidental exposure in logs, string representations, or error messages.

 ## Resource Management